DEMON-NEUROHACK/Challenge-1-London-Team-B-Genome-Wide-Association-Lovers-/README.md

 # Challenge-1-London-Team-B aka "Genome-Wide Association Lovers"

-### Team Members & Contributions

-* Anna Elisabeth Fürtjes (London) - Genetic Quality Control, Formatting genetic files for analysis, Creation & testing of Regenie scripts (Stages 1 & 2); advising team members on GWAS methods
-* Mateus Harrington (Cardiff) - Becoming our go-to man on how to use the DNA Nexus platform; creation of covariate file; creating snplist files; setting up Regenie to work via DNA Nexus
-* Isy Foote (London) - Advising team members on how to integrate our work into the dementia field meaningfully; creation of phenotype file; troubleshooting errors & queries to support teammates; creation of presentation
-* David Enoma (Nigeria) - Technical and Scientific support, brainstorming & Creating presentation;
-* Gabriela Paulus (NYC) - Setting up our GitHub page; worked on integrating our workflow as a NextFlow pipeline

-All team members helped to shape our overall aims and plan.

 ### Project Summary

 For a summary of our completed code and pipeline please refer to our [Github Page](https://demon-neurohack.github.io/Challenge-1-London-Team-B-Genome-Wide-Association-Lovers-/Summary.html).
 For a regular R Markdown version of our pipeline for users to run please refer to the [Summary.Rmd](https://github.com/DEMON-NEUROHACK/Challenge-1-London-Team-B-Genome-Wide-Association-Lovers-/blob/main/Summary.Rmd) file.